What causes bulging disc leg pain?

 - Aching in the calves

 If you have been diagnosed with leg pain due to a bulging disc, there are a number of noninvasive treatment options that you could try.
-Although periods of rest may be beneficial and tempting due to the pain, sciatica tends to worsen when a person becomes sedentary in his or her attempt to avoid lower back disc pain, so it’s important stay relatively active with low-impact activities like walking, swimming or yoga (with a physician’s permission).
+Although periods of rest may be beneficial and tempting due to the pain, sciatica tends to worsen when a person becomes sedentary in his or her attempt to avoid lower back disc pain, so it’s important to stay relatively active with low-impact activities like walking, swimming or yoga as long as you get a doctor’s permission.